cra2ycoder/tutorial-react/src/hooks/EffectHook/README.md

 # Effect Hooks

 - used to do the side effects in the function components
-- `Effect Hooks` is combination three react component life cycles
+- `Effect Hooks` is combination of three react component life cycles or combined

   - componentDidMount
   - componentDidUpdate